nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 Check the [A blog post explaining ngrok](https://learn.vonage.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr).

 You can also look at a similar example using an [Amazon Lex Bot](https://learn.vonage.com/blog/2021/03/10/connecting-voice-calls-to-an-amazon-lex-bot/).

-I hope you enjoyed this.
-Feel free to contact me [on Twitter](https://twitter.com/amdcavallaro) or join our [Community Slack Channel](https://developer.vonage.com/community/slack).